-The arrangement can result in substantial problems if things go wrong, especially because of something known as "regulatory arbitrage."
-In such a case, a brokerage house plays by the rules of the United States or the United Kingdom and can effectively remove any or all limits to a number of rehypothecated assets to which it has access, in order to borrow money and fund its own risky bets on stocks, bonds, commodities, options, or derivatives.
-When this happens, it is known as hyper-hypothecation.
+The arrangement can result in big problems if things go wrong.
+That's even more true, thanks to something known as "regulatory arbitrage."
+In such a case, a brokerage house plays by the rules of the U.S. or the UK.
+It can effectively remove any or all limits to a number of rehypothecated assets to which it has access.
+It does that in order to borrow money and fund its own risky bets—on stocks, bonds, commodities, options, or derivatives.
+When this happens, it's known as hyper-hypothecation.